OreCruncher/DynamicSurroundingsDocs/docs/source/schemas/blocks.rst

         - Comment
     *   - blocks
         - String Array
         - The block states for which the configuration options apply.
 At least one entry is required.
-See `Block Specification`_ below.
+See :doc:`block_spec`.
     *   - clearSounds
         - Boolean
         - Clears existing sound configuration for the blocks.
 Default is ``false``.